-HBAs and SAS expanders are integral components of any storage solution, consumer, or enterprise.
+HBAs and SAS expanders are integral to any storage solution, whether consumer or enterprise.
 While both devices accomplish the same task of connecting storage media to a host computer, they play fundamentally different roles.

 Understanding the differences between these two devices is important when configuring a storage solution for your needs.
 HBAs and SAS Expanders are generally present in a single system, so finding the correct configuration based on the number and types of storage drives used is crucial.